dougransom/nbin_golf/README.md

 #Installing

-First, install Python, later than Python 3.8.
-[Choose the options to add python to your system path](https://docs.python.org/3.8/using/windows.html).
+First, install Python   3.8 or later.
+[Choose the options to add python to your system path, and install for all users](https://docs.python.org/3.8/using/windows.html).

 Start a command promt as **administrator**.